Mars-lost-in-space/SocialMediaApp-MERN/README.md

 # SocialMediaApp-MERN
-A web based application which is a clone of Instagram app.
-It has been implemented using the MERN stack.
+A web based clone application of Instagram app.
+It is been implemented using the MERN stack.
+Project currently in progress.

 Author - Mariam Shahzad